Radicool-dev/radicool-dev.github.io/README.md

 ## Deployment

 Pushing to `main` triggers the workflow in `.github/workflows/`, which builds the site with Hugo and publishes it to GitHub Pages.
-The generated `public/` directory is not committed.